College of Education - Undergraduate

 - All remaining requirements met

 b.
 Secondary Review Process: An established 2.699 - 2.50 Grand Valley GPA overall and in the content area major, minor and Education major/professional program.
 Currently, these content area majors require an established 2.999-2.7 GPA for secondary review: Art Education, Language Arts, English (major and minor).
+Starting Fall 2015 a 3.0 GPA will be required for elementary and secondary Social Studies majors, and secondary History majors and minors.

 - Most general education requirements completed